Welcome to today's edition of the Rush 24-7 podcast.

 Susan Collins from Maine.

-Susan Collins, Congress must work with our new president to secure the nation's economic future.
+Let me get the here's her quote: Susan Collins, Congress must work with our new president to secure the nation's economic future.

-She's already off the reservation.
+If that's what she's thinking now, she's already off the reservation.

-Well, if that's his uh economic future, we can work with him all we want, but we don't have to cave to this sham of an idea.
+Well, if that's his economic future, we can work with him all we want, but we don't have to cave to this sham of an idea.

 So he'll probably get a couple of rhinos in the Senate.